Jiacheng-WU/naive_paxos/README.txt

         - (rather than the same value).
 [From Wikipedia]
         - I also have a counterexample if the learner just accepted > half acceptors only agreed on same value

-    * It is legal to propose no-ops even if some acceptors may already previous accept some values when leader recovery
+    * It is legal to propose no-ops even if some acceptors may already previous accept some values when instance recovery
-        - Since the leader will re-execute unlearned commands and the whole procedure of basic paxos
+        - Since the instance will re-execute unlearned commands and the whole procedure of basic paxos
         - Then even if it proposes no-ops in Phase 1 (actually Phase 1 even do not need proposal value)
         - It will still receive other accepted value as the value of current instances
         - Only if the majority of acceptors which received the PREPARE and replied PROMISE with no value
-        - Could the new leader decided the current proposal value with NO-OPS!!
+        - Could the new instance decided the current proposal value with NO-OPS!!
         - Thus, it is no wrong to propose NO-OPS when recovery for never learnt instances.

+    * It is also legal to even not propose no-ops or just use already existed sequence after recovery
+        - Just similar to the above cases since just replacing the no-ops with current values submitted by clients
+        - If we have a mechanism to support re-submit client requests when
+            - the commands for current instance is not the client submitted!

     * We need to persist what state on paxos nodes